azchatlanin/rrr/README.md

 ```
 - delete - if you want use rm -rf, run - :delete
 - create dir - :mkdir dir_name
+- copy file/dir - set cursor on the file/dir and run :copy
+- paste file/dir - set cursor to the necessary directory and run :paste

 Tests are written out of necessity and in the presence of the right mood!
 But you can always fix it. :)